anharmonic/anharmonic.github.io/thermal2-manual.md

 * 6		The infinitesimal contribution to the linewidth, as a function of energy and q  (1/cm-1)
 * 7→6+3 nat	The infinitesimal contribution to the linewidth, decomposed by band (1/cm-1)

-Calculation “final”, q_summed TRUE:
+Calculation "final", q\_summed TRUE:

 * 1		The length of the q-point path (when doing a path, units 2π/alat) or the weight of the q-point (when doing a grid calculation)
 * 2→4		The coordinates of the q-point in (2π/alat).
 * 5		The infinitesimal contribution to the linewidth from this q-point  (1/cm-1)
 * 6→5+3 nat	The infinitesimal contribution to the linewidth,  decomposed by band (1/cm-1)

-## d3_tk.x
+## d3\_tk.x code
-The d3_tk.x code can compute the thermal conductivity coefficient in the SMA or by exact diagonalization of the BTE.
-Most of its input variables are the same as d3_lw.x, we refer to the previous section for their description
+The d3\_tk.x code can compute the thermal conductivity coefficient in the SMA or by exact diagonalization of the BTE.
+Most of its input variables are the same as d3\_lw.x, we refer to the previous section for their description

 ### Namelist &tkinput
-Most of the variable used by d3_tk.x are also used for d3_lw.x.
-The following variables have the same meaning as in d3_lw.x: outdir, prefix, file_mat2, file_mat3, asr2,  nconf, nk, grid_type, xk0, isotopic_disorder, casimir_scattering,  sample_direction, sample_length_*
+Most of the variable used by d3\_tk.x are also used for d3\_lw.x.
+The following variables have the same meaning as in d3\_lw.x: outdir, prefix, file\_mat2, file\_mat3, asr2,  nconf, nk, grid\_type, xk0, isotopic\_disorder, casimir\_scattering,  sample\_direction, sample\_length\_*
-The following variables are specific of d3_tk.x.
+The following variables are specific of d3\_tk.x.

-#### calculation (CHARACTER, default: “sma”)
+#### calculation (CHARACTER, default: "sma")
-Set this variable to “sma” to compute use the single mode approximation or to “cgp” to do an iterative diagonalization of the BTE with the Conjugate Gradient algorithm with preconditioning.
-Please note that “cgp” algorithm will also output the SMA thermal conductivity at its first iteration, but computed in a slightly different way which is slower but guarantees the phonon-phonon scattering matrix to be well defined and the functional to be minimized to be positive definite.
+Set this variable to "sma" to compute use the single mode approximation or to "cgp" to do an iterative diagonalization of the BTE with the Conjugate Gradient algorithm with preconditioning.
+Please note that "cgp" algorithm will also output the SMA thermal conductivity at its first iteration, but computed in a slightly different way which is slower but guarantees the phonon-phonon scattering matrix to be well defined and the functional to be minimized to be positive definite.

-#### nk_in (3x INTEGER, default: same value as nk)
+#### nk\_in (3x INTEGER, default: same value as nk)
-When doing a “sma” calculation, the linewidth will be computed, for each point in the nk grid, integrating over the nk_in grid.
+When doing a "sma" calculation, the linewidth will be computed, for each point in the nk grid, integrating over the nk\_in grid.
 Thermal conductivity will then be integrated over the nk grid.
 In principle, there is no reason for the two grids to be identical, as one quantity could be harder to converge than the other.
-When doing a CGP calculation, the inner and outer grids must be identical, nk_in will be ignored and nk used instead.
+When doing a CGP calculation, the inner and outer grids must be identical, nk\_in will be ignored and nk used instead.

-#### grid_type_in (CHARACTER, default: same value as grid_type)
+#### grid\_type\_in (CHARACTER, default: same value as grid\_type)
-Same as grid_type, but applied to the inner grid.
+Same as grid\_type, but applied to the inner grid.
 Ignored for ‘cgp’ calculations.

-#### xk0_in (3x REAL, default: same value as xk0)
+#### xk0\_in (3x REAL, default: same value as xk0)
 Same as xk0, but applied to the inner grid.
 Ignored for ‘cgp’ calculations.

-#### thr_tk (REAL, default: 1.d-4 W/mK)
+#### thr\_tk (REAL, default: 1.d-4 W/mK)
 Threshold on the convergence of thermal conductivity the of the CGP minimization when solving the BTE.
 The default value should be enough to get the thermal conductivity with 4 or 5 significant digits.

-#### niter_max (INTEGER, default: 1000)
+#### niter\_max (INTEGER, default: 1000)
 Maximum number of iteration of the CGP algorithm.
 Normally less than 100 iterations are needed.

-#### store_lw (LOGICAL, default: .false.)
+#### store\_lw (LOGICAL, default: .false.)
 Set this to true, when doing a SMA calculation, and the code will write to disk the values of the intrinsic, isotopi and casimir linewidths at the end of the calculation.
-In the tool/ you can find an octave/matlab script recompute_sma.m to recompute the SMA tk from these files.
+In the tool/ you can find an octave/matlab script recompute\_sma.m to recompute the SMA tk from these files.
 This can be used to inexpensively test different isotopic and Casimir scattering parameters without repeating the expensive intrinsic linewidth calculation.
-See also intrinsic_scattering
+See also intrinsic\_scattering

-#### intrinsic_scattering (LOGICAL, default: .true.)
+#### intrinsic\_scattering (LOGICAL, default: .true.)
 If this parameter is set to false, during a SMA calculation, the code will skip the calculation of the intrinsic phonon-phonon scattering.
-At the end, thermal conductivity cannot not be computed, hence be sure to set store_lw=.true., or the calculation will be wasted, in order to store isotopic and Casimir linewidths.
+At the end, thermal conductivity cannot not be computed, hence be sure to set store\_lw=.true., or the calculation will be wasted, in order to store isotopic and Casimir linewidths.

 #### restart (LOGICAL, default: .false.)
 Set this to true, when doing a CGP calculation, and the code will write to disk the state of the minimization at each iteration, it will then be able to restart from the last step.
 Set this to .false. will have two effects: 1) the code will ignore any restart information already present on disk and 2) the code will not write restart information on disk.
 Restart information can take quite a bit of space for dense grids.

-#### mfp_cutoff (LOGICAL, default: false)
+#### mfp\_cutoff (LOGICAL, default: false)
 Set this variable to true to include scattering with boundary, by cutting off the contribution of all phonon modes with a mean free path (MFP, inverse full linewidth times group velocity) larger than the sample size.
-This approach is simpler than using casimir_scattering, but it assumes that all phonons with a MFP longer than the sample will scatter, and all those shorter will not; i.e. that all phonons with a MFP longer than the sample hav an infinite linewidth; this is only true in the ballistic regime, which is not the aim of this software anyway.
-We recommend using casimir_scattering instead.
-This option will use the input variable sample_dir and sample_length_# to determine the cutoff length.
+This approach is simpler than using casimir\_scattering, but it assumes that all phonons with a MFP longer than the sample will scatter, and all those shorter will not; i.e. that all phonons with a MFP longer than the sample hav an infinite linewidth; this is only true in the ballistic regime, which is not the aim of this software anyway.
+We recommend using casimir\_scattering instead.
+This option will use the input variable sample\_dir and sample\_length\_# to determine the cutoff length.
 This option only works for SMA thermal conductivity.

-#### volume_factor (REAL, default: 1)
+#### volume\_factor (REAL, default: 1)
 A dimensionless parameter to rescale the volume of the crystal unit cell.
 When studying a 2D material, it is useful to normalize the thermal conductivity with the volume of bulk, excluding the vacuum space left between periodic copies of the 2D slab.
-I.e. if the bulk material has an inter-layer spacing of H and you have built your 2D slab geometry with a vacuum distance V, you have to set volume_factor=H/V.
+I.e. if the bulk material has an inter-layer spacing of H and you have built your 2D slab geometry with a vacuum distance V, you have to set volume\_factor=H/V.

 ### Output format

 #### SMA calculation
 When doing a SMA calculation the tk.x code will produce two output files:

-1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. “20x20x20”).
+1. A file named $prefix.$grid\_size.out, where $prefix is the input value of prefix and $grid\_size is the size of the integration grid (e.g. "20x20x20").
 This file will contain one line per configuration, in each line you will:
 * 1 the configuration number,
 * 2 the value of sigma
 * 3 the temperature
 * 4→6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
 * 7→12 The off-diagonal elements of K, in this order:  Kxy, Kxz, Kyz , Kyx, Kzx, Kzy.

-If the option store_lw is used, several more, potentially very large, files will be created.
+If the option store\_lw is used, several more, potentially very large, files will be created.
 They contain all the quantities required to recompute the SMA thermal conductivity:

-* 1 q.$prefix.$grid_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 columns)
+* 1 q.$prefix.$grid\_size.out: the list of q-vectors (3 columns, in cartesian coordinates of 2π/alat) and their respective weight (1 columns)
-* 2 freq.$prefix.$grid_size.out: the phonon frequencies (in cm-1, 3x number of atoms columns)
+* 2 freq.$prefix.$grid\_size.out: the phonon frequencies (in cm-1, 3x number of atoms columns)
-* 3 lw.$prefix.$grid_size.out: the phonon FWHM (in cm-1, 3x number of atoms columns)
+* 3 lw.$prefix.$grid\_size.out: the phonon FWHM (in cm-1, 3x number of atoms columns)
-* 4 vel.$prefix.$grid_size.out: the phonon groups velocity, x,y and z for each band (in Rydberg units, 9x number of atoms columns)
+* 4 vel.$prefix.$grid\_size.out: the phonon groups velocity, x,y and z for each band (in Rydberg units, 9x number of atoms columns)

-In the “tools” directory you can find a mathlab/octave script [recompute_sma.m](#recompute-smam) to inexpensively recompute the thermal conductivity starting from these files.
+In the "tools" directory you can find a mathlab/octave script [recompute\_sma.m](#recompute-smam) to inexpensively recompute the thermal conductivity starting from these files.

 #### CGP calculation
 When a CGP calculation several files are created: one with the results at the last iterations for all the configurations and one file for each configurations with the results at each iteration.
 The thermal conductivity K is always in W/(m·K).

-1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. “20x20x20”).
+1. A file named $prefix.$grid\_size.out, where $prefix is the input value of prefix and $grid\_size is the size of the integration grid (e.g. "20x20x20").
 This file will contain the results from the last completed iteration of the code, one line per configuration, with these columns:
 * 1 the configuration number,
 * 2 the value of sigma
 * 3 the temperature
 * 4-6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
 * 7-12 the off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.
-2. A file for every input configuration, named $prefix.$grid_size_s$XX_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
+2. A file for every input configuration, named $prefix.$grid\_size\_s$XX\_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
 A line is appended to each file at each iteration.
 The columns are the same as the previous file, except that column 1 contains the iteration number.

+## d3\_tdph.x code
+This code reads a set of initial dynamical matrices for a given system and optimizes the harmonic force constants over a series of images that can be the output of a molecular dynamics calculation performed with Quantum ESPRESSO, or of a Langevin Dynamics calculation from the PIOUD code.
+The code will expect that the simulation supercell is the same for the force constants and the dynamics simulations.

+### Namelist &tdphinput

+#### ai (CHARACTER, default "md")
+Select if the samplig comes from a QE molecular dynamics run (in this case, read the output of QR from fmd) or from a PIOUD calculation (reads from files fforce, ftau and ftoten)

+#### fforce, ftau, ftoten (CHARACTER, default "forces.dat", "positions.dat", "pioud.dat")
+Output files from PIOUD containing the ab-initio forces, ions coordinates and total energy.

+#### fmd (CHARACTER, default "md.out")
+Output file from QE

+#### file\_mat2 (CHARACTER, default "mat2R")
+File of the force constants.
+Must be in "periodic" form (i.e. generated using -f 0 with d3_q2r.x)

+#### nfirst, nskip, nread (INTEGER, default 1, 100, 50000)
+When reading the MD or PIOUD file, read one every nskip steps starting from nfirst until nread steps are read in total.

+#### nmax (INTEGER, default: 50000)
+Instead of specifying nread, one can use nmax to stop reading after reachin step nmax of the MD simulation.

+### e0 (REAL, default: 0)
+A constant to remove from the total energy, i.e. the ground state energy.
+Useful for plotting but has no direct effect on the results.

+### basis (CHARACTER, default "mu")
+When building the basis of symmetric dynamical matrices, ouse one of these initial guesses:

+* "simple" orthogonal matrices hermitean matrices with a single diagonal or two non-diagonal non-zero elements
+* "mu" from the eignevectors of the original dynamical matrices, from file\_mat2, discard the acoustic modes at q=0.
+* "random" start from random matricex (rarely works because of accidental degeneracies)

+### minimization  (CHARACTER, default "ph")
+When minimizing the phonon parameters, use one of these methods:

+* "ph" only minimize the phonon degrees of freedom
+* "ph+zstar" first minimize the phonons, then the effective charges degrees of freedom.
+It gives rarely any improvement over "ph" because the efefctive charges do not depend strongly on temperature.
+* "global" minimize all degrees of freedom simultaneously, this method can (and often will) produce unphysical solution if the supercell is not huge.

+### randomization (REAL, default 0.)
+Add some random noise to the initial phonon parameters.
+If it is a positive number, all parameters will be randomized with the same amplitude (proportional to its value times the largest parameter).
+If it is a negative value, each parameter will be multiplied by a random factor between -randomizaiton and +randomization.

+## Output format
+The code will produce two force constant files:

+* "matOUT.center" in centered format, suitable for Fourier interpolation, band dispersion, etc.
+* "matOUR.periodic" in periodic form, for restarting or other manipulations.

+It also produces a file tdph.log containing these columns:

+1. The iteration number
+2. The chi square
+3. and onward: the phonon parameters.

+If using minimization = 'ph+zstar', the zstar minimization will be at the end of the file (with a different number of columns)

 ## Common input cards

 ### QPOINTS
-The “QPOINTS” card instruct the code to start reading a list of nq q-points, nq has been previously entered in the namelist.
+The "QPOINTS" card instruct the code to start reading a list of nq q-points, nq has been previously entered in the namelist.
 On the same line as QPOINTS thre optional keywords can be specified:

 #### cartesian (DEFAULT)
 The points will be specified on Cartesian axis in units of 2π/alat, where alat is the lattice parameter.
 This is the default behavior of the code and is equivalent to not specifying any keyword.